Turtlecute33/PrivacyActivistKit/docs/project-mission.md

 Clear, practical resources to help you take control of your digital life without the corporate fluff.

 ::: warning
-I'm still working on this project, you can consider it in Alpha stage, the contents needs to be expanded, polished and improved.
-Expect changes and improvements in the next weeks :D
+I'm still working on this project.
+You can consider it in the alpha stage.
+The content needs to be expanded, polished, and improved.
+Expect changes and improvements in the next few weeks 😄
 :::

 ## What is it?